MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/disable-access-to-services-with-office-365-powershell.md

 New-MsolUser -UserPrincipalName allieb@litwareinc.com -DisplayName "Allie Bellew" -FirstName Allie -LastName Bellew -LicenseAssignment litwareinc:ENTERPRISEPACK -LicenseOptions $LO -UsageLocation US
 ```

-For more information about creating user accounts in Office 365 PowerShell, see [Create user accounts with Office 365 PowerShell](create-user-accounts-with-office-365-powershell.md).
+For more information about creating user accounts in PowerShell for Microsoft 365, see [Create user accounts with PowerShell for Microsoft 365](create-user-accounts-with-office-365-powershell.md).

 To disable the services for an existing licensed user, use the following syntax: